 Collectively, the speakers from India, Japan and China enjoyed such success that the organizers of the Parliament began using them at the end of the programs to hold the attention of the audience.
-Vivekânanda would not speak many times, but as an Asian he would actually have more opportunities than most Western delegates.
+Vivekananda would not speak many times, but as an Asian he would actually have more opportunities than most Western delegates.
 Gathering together all of his contributions indicates a brilliant but minor role.
-(See Appendix A: Vivekananda's Speeches.)

-There is evidence to suggest that Vivekânanda did not perceive himself to be either the star of the Indian delegation or its savior.
-Two weeks after the Parliament Vivekânanda would write Prof. John Wright of Harvard, who was most responsible for getting him credentialed, and stated that he was proud of his fellow Indian religious leaders and seemed even a little in awe of them and the event itself.
+There is evidence to suggest that Vivekananda did not perceive himself to be either the star of the Indian delegation or its savior.
+Two weeks after the Parliament Vivekananda would write Prof. John Wright of Harvard, who was most responsible for getting him credentialed, and stated that he was pp.144-5.